Looking after your mental health during coronavirus

-To keep you safe and well, you can’t generally have visitors in the home, other than professionals – for example, a nurse or paid carer.
-If a friend or family member normally provides essential care, such as help with showering or getting dressed, they can still help - even if they don’t live with you.
-An exception is if you live alone and you’re part of a support bubble, then you can meet indoors with fewer restrictions.
+To keep you safe and well, you should limit visitors to the home.
+A professional – for example, a nurse or paid carer – is allowed, as is a friend or family member who provides care, such as help with showering or getting dressed, even if they don’t live with you.
+If you live alone and are part of a support bubble, then you can meet indoors with fewer restrictions.

 You can still chat to neighbours or a small number of friends from your front or back door or garden, through an open window, or over the fence.
 You just need to make sure you’re at least two metres (three steps) away from them.

 Staying in touch with friends and family who can’t visit is important for your mental health and will help you to stay positive.